teco-project/teco-core/Sources/TecoSigner/Documentation.docc/Guides/SignRequestsV1.md

 # Signing API requests with `HmacSHA1` and `HmacSHA256` (Unrecommended)

-Generate properly-signed URL query for your Tencent Cloud API request.
+Generate properly-signed URL query for your Tencent Cloud API request using signature V1.

 ## Overview